 - An notification email will be sent to the student and to the student’s advisor

 A request for an Internal Transfer does not guarantee a program change.
 The University reserves the right to deny student requests based on academic standards in the student’s selected major, past academic performance, and campus capacity.
-It is the student’s responsibility to check his/her email and follow up as appropriate after the notification email has been received.
+It is the student’s responsibility to check their email and follow up as appropriate after the notification email has been received.

 Students must understand the following: by submitting this the Internal Transfer form requesting to change my major, the student has an intention to pursue and will be responsible for meeting program requirements for the new program.
 In addition, the student should understand that some types of funding, such as Veterans benefits and financial aid, require enrollment in classes that are required toward the completion of the degree to receive funding.
 If it is determined that the student is taking classes not required toward the program, the student should understand they may be subject to removal or reduction of funding, which may cause a balance owed to the institution that I am responsible to pay.
 The student should confirm that they have met with my Academic Advisor and the Office of Financial Aid, if necessary, before submitting this form to discuss the impact of these changes.